TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32-S2/S2 Mini/README.md

 You may need to manually hold button *0* (Boot) while pressing the *Reset* button to have your PC recognize the board.
 Simply plugging it in may not result in your PC detecting a new USB device.

-Given the *ESP32-S2 Mini's* unique traits, here are the top three common problems and how you can elegantly work around them:
+Given the *ESP32-S2 Mini's* unique traits, here are the top four common problems and how you can elegantly work around them:

-<details><summary>3 Most Common Issues - And Workarounds</summary><br/>
+<details><summary>4 Most Common Issues - And Workarounds</summary><br/>

----

 ### Issue #1: Expansion Board